-The Internal Audit plan is developed using a risk-based methodology, including input from senior management.
+The Internal Audit plan is developed using a risk-based methodology, including input from executive and non-executive senior management.
 Any significant deviation from the approved internal audit plan is communicated through the activity reporting process.

-Internal control objectives considered by GIA include:
+Internal control objectives considered by Group Internal Audit include:

-- effectiveness of design and operation of processes and their actual outcomes, assessed against the Company's established values, ethics, risk appetite, and policies; - the appropriateness of the organisation's risk and control culture, including the attitude and approach taken by all levels of management to risk management and internal control - efficiency of operations, and use of resources; - compliance with policies, plans, procedures, laws and regulations; - reliability and integrity of management and financial information processes, including the means to identify, measure, classify, and report such information; and - safeguarding of assets.
+- effectiveness of design and operation of processes and their actual outcomes, assessed against the group's established values, ethics, risk appetite and policies; - the appropriateness of the organisation's risk and control culture, including the attitude and approach taken by all levels of management to risk management and internal control - efficiency of operations, and use of resources; - compliance with policies, plans, procedures, laws and regulations; - reliability and integrity of management and financial information processes, including the means to identify, measure, classify, and report such information; and - safeguarding of assets.

-The GCIA reports functionally to the Chair of the Group Audit Committee and administratively to the Group CEO.
+The Group Chief Internal Auditor reports functionally to the Chair of the Group Audit Committee and administratively to the Group Chief Executive Officer.

-Internal Audit activity remains fully independent of first and second line.
-This includes the choice of business areas to audit, procedures, frequency, timing, or the content of GIA reports.
-This ensures that GIA can maintain a necessary independent and objective perspective.
+The Internal Audit activity remains free from interference by anyone within the group.
+This includes the choice of business areas to audit, procedures, frequency, timing, or the content of the Group Internal Audit reports.
+This ensures that Group Internal Audit can maintain a necessary independent and objective perspective.

 Internal auditors have no direct operational responsibility or authority over any of the activities audited.
-Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair internal auditors' judgment.
+Accordingly, they will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair internal auditors' judgement.

-Internal auditors are expected to exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
-Internal auditors will make a balanced assessment of all the relevant circumstances and will maintain objectivity when forming judgments.
+Internal auditors will exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
+Internal auditors will make a balanced assessment of all the relevant circumstances and will not lose their objectivity when forming judgements.

-The Group Chief Internal Auditor confirms to the Group Audit Committee, at least annually, the organisational independence of Internal Audit activity.
+The Group Chief Internal Auditor confirms to the Group Audit Committee, at least annually, the organisational independence of internal audit activity.